logo

 A large portion of my filmmaking work with organizations is funded by grants that the organizations apply for and receive for media and communications purposes.
 This funding is common for smaller video and film projects costing as little as $1000-$5000, but is also available for covering the costs of mini nature documentaries, large documentary projects, or even multi-part video series with budgets of $10,000 plus.
 I’ve filmed and produced large scale projects exceeding $20,000 that have been 100% funded by grants.

-In a nutshell, a documentary becomes your organization’s signature piece of content for a variety of powerful uses: First, it can be shown at special events and on-demand video services to generation funds for your organization.
+A documentary can be shown at special events and live for years on an on-demand video service to generation funds for your organization.
 It can even be used as a showcase video for funding pitches to major donors.
-Second, documentaries educate, engage, and A Priority Place documentarymobilize audiences by highlighting the significance of conservation efforts and the urgency to address environmental challenges.
+Documentaries can educate, engage, and A Priority Place documentarymobilize audiences by highlighting the significance of conservation efforts and the urgency to address environmental challenges.
+A documentary can be also be integrated into your education and outreach programming.
 It’s no secret that nature audiences are voracious consumers of inspiring conservation documentaries.
 A documentary is effective because it’s a far more immersive storytelling experience into your ‘why’ behind what you do, vs a short smartphone video or one-minute video.

 So, what’s the return on investment?
 When you consider that a grant can cover much of the cost of filming and production, the ROI is very powerful: